These hiking trails are closed due to natural hazards

 - Cimo-Agno TI: Landslide

-* This list was compiled by blue News based on the online map Wanderland Schweiz by Schweizmobil.
-The list does not claim to be exhaustive and corresponds to the status on 14.
+* This list was compiled by blue News on the basis of the online map Wanderland Schweiz from Schweizmobil.
+The list is not exhaustive and corresponds to the status on 14.
 11. 2025.
 Be sure to inform yourself before you go on a hike!